lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

   }
 ~~~~

-Note: In contrast to CAKeyUpdAnnContent, this type offers omitting newWithOld
+Note: In contrast to CAKeyUpdAnnContent (which was deprecated with pvno cmp2021),
+RootCaKeyUpdateContent offers omitting newWithOld and oldWithNew,
-and oldWithNew in the GenRep message, depending on the needs of the EE.
+depending on the needs of the EE.

 #### Certificate Request Template